The facility is the first to be built in Kenya in the last 80 years.

 Installation of the security system is set for completion in March next year.

-The highway has been split into three sections for construction works totaling 50.4 km.
+The highway was split into three sections for construction works.

 The project is fully-funded by the Kenyan government to the tune of Sh10 billion.